Parish footpath warden

 Don’t be put off getting out there though, as our footpaths are safe and problems are extremely rare.

-Walking is one of the best forms of exercise for our general health, so even if it’s just a stroll around the village, you can be assured that it’s likely to help improve your health.
+Walking is one of the best forms of exercise and helps improve our general health, so even if it’s just a stroll around the village, you can be assured that it will make you feel good and help you relax.

 David A. Smith (Cosgrove Parish Path Warden)